giancosta86/giancosta86.github.io/_posts/2016-01-03-wildfly-clustering.md

 In this tutorial, we'll employ [nginx](http://nginx.org/) - an elegant, minimalist and fast server, providing fine-grained load balancing with just a few lines of configuration; another idea could be *mod_cluster*, a module for Apache HTTP server dedicated to WildFly.

-The steps are fairly straightforward:
+The steps are quite straightforward:

 0. Install nginx.
 It should be available as a binary package for most operating systems.
 On Linux, in particular, you can also: